PembleC/Java-Review/README.md

 # Java-Review
-I wanted to create a review of basic C programs, so here it is.
+I wanted to create a review of basic Java programs, so here it is.